What's the best way to handle Airbnb insurance?

 Homeowners insurance coverage was developed to offer protection in the event of perils (causes of loss) such as fire, lightning, and wind.
 Things quickly get murky when you operate a business from your home — and insurers typically consider home-sharing a business activity.

 Most homeowners insurance policies offer protection for the occasional rental, as long as you inform the company beforehand.
 If you rent out your property on a regular basis, a standard homeowners policy isn’t likely to provide adequate coverage.
 Home insurance policies often exclude liability coverage — including bodily injury and property damage — for any business activity run from the home.
 If you are relying solely on your homeowners policy for protection, you may be at risk of being underinsured.

 Opening your home to strangers comes with some risks.
-Vandalism, theft, and accidental property damage are serious concerns of which any host should be aware of.
-Should a guest incur bodily injury while staying on your property, you could be exposed to risk if you don't carry the correct insurance.
+Vandalism, theft, and accidental property damage are serious concerns that any host should be aware of.
+Should a guest damage your belongings or incur bodily injury while staying on your property, you could be exposed to risk if you don't carry the correct insurance.

 Landlords may be liable for the actions of tenants renting out their apartments.
 If a guest is injured, the landlord — as the owner of the property — could be held liable.
 This is one reason that many leasing agreements explicitly prohibit home-sharing.

 A standard home insurance policy provides liability coverage and property damage, typically extending to the property's guests and their belongings.
 This coverage may be nullified if you operate a business on your property.
 Regular home-sharing is considered to be a business activity.

 In some cases, insurance companies offer protection for Airbnb hosts with tenants who stay only occasionally.
 Bear in mind, however, the major differences between a one-off rental situation and the operation of a dedicated Airbnb business.
 To carry coverage in the latter case, you will need a home-sharing endorsement or a separate commercial insurance policy.